 No leader can apply any of the tenants of emotional intelligence without being sincere.
 Authenticity is critical in any leadership role – be an open book with your intentions and your agenda.
 No amount of other leadership behaviors will make up for a lack of truthfulness in what you say in do.

 How to practice: Your integrity is paramount to your reputation as a leader, so only say what you mean and don’t make promises you can’t keep.
 Be trustworthy and follow through with your statements.
 It may seem counterintuitive, but when you make a mistake, admit it honestly, and follow through with the actions needed to make amends.
 It is a lot easier to recover from a misstep than from a loss of trust.

-Take every opportunity to practice your emotional intelligence skills.
+Take every opportunity to practice high EI skills.
 Beyond work, think of ways to apply yourself at home, in social and community situations.
 Every chance to work on your skills will make you a better leader, no matter the location.

 Joel Garfinkle conducts executive coaching and is the author of "Getting Ahead: Three Steps to Take Your Career to the Next Level."
 Garfinkle recently coached a senior vice president who struggled with emotional intelligence.
 He was inflexible with others’ points of view and had trouble reading and responding to nonverbal communications.